stinkyfart69420/custom_discord_moderation_bot/README.md

+# THIS PROJECT HAS BEEN DISCONTINUED AND UNMAINTAINED.
+THE BOT WILL STILL WORK AS NORMAL.

 Hey, thanks for stopping by.

 What you see here is a bot, that needed no coding, no botghost and was made with python.